j-c-h-e-n-g/puppet-kitchen-example/README.md

 ## About

+**Note** - this is somewhat less useful when there's prebuilt vagrant boxes available by puppetlabs https://atlas.hashicorp.com/puppetlabs

 This is meant to be one shot, installation of a puppet server via a local `puppet apply`.
 In other words: create the puppet server, and then play with it later on -- not meant to be a puppetmaster you evolve and scale to handle every possible scenario.

 I require a test environment for a puppet server so I can play with: